A budget option, but there are better alternatives

 The FlossAction head is better for getting deep between the teeth, like dental floss might, whereas the Dual Clean heads are a little less focused on this interdental cleaning.

-There are a range of brush heads available form Oral-B. They include:
+There is a range of brush heads available from Oral-B. They include: